BACON JALAPENO CHEDDAR BRAID

 What is unique about this loaf?

 I call this loaf “a different way to sourdough” because of the technique I use here.
 It is simple, yet efficient.
-This loaf features a stiff dough (necessary for keeping the beautiful form of the braid) kneaded all in one go.
+This loaf features a stiff dough (necessary for keeping the beautiful form of the braid and creating a perfectly soft texture) that is kneaded all in one go.
 The loaf is left to rise, then shaped into a braid, proofed once more, and baked.
-The inclusions make this loaf one that tastes good – even if the process is messed up or isn’t perfect.
+The inclusions add so much flavor and make this loaf one that tastes extra good – even if the process is messed up or isn’t perfect.

 What I love about this recipe: